-- A fast heartbeat
+- A fast heartbeat.

-- Sudden difficulty speaking or understanding speech (aphasia)
+- Sudden difficulty speaking or understanding speech.

 - Change your lifestyle.
 Lose weight, lower high blood pressure, stop smoking and exercise regularly.

 - Blood clots.
-American Society of Hematology. http://www.hematology.org/Patients/Blood-Disorders/Blood-Clots/5233.aspx.
-Accessed May 15, 2013.
+American Society of Hematology. https://www.hematology.org/education/patients/blood-clots.
+Accessed April 23, 2023.

 - Your guide to preventing and treating blood clots.
-Agency for Healthcare Research and Quality. http://www.ahrq.gov/patients-consumers/prevention/disease/bloodclots.html.
+Agency for Healthcare Research and Quality. https://www.ahrq.gov/patients-consumers/prevention/disease/bloodclots.html.
 Accessed April 23, 2023.